Polymer/polymer-library-docs/app/3.0/docs/devguide/shadow-dom.md

 ### Custom property mixins

 Custom property *mixins* are a feature built on top of the custom property specification.

+**Not standards track.** CSS mixins was a proposed extension to CSS custom properties, but it has not been implemented by any browser vendor, and the proposal is no longer being worked on.
+Using CSS mixins will always require a polyfill.
+{.alert .alert-warning}

+Basically,
-Basically, the mixin is a variable that contains multiple properties:
+the mixin is a variable that contains multiple properties: